tughi/recode/docs/Code.md

 - An alias can be declared only inside an `if` or `while` condition
 - The matched value must be addressable (a variable, member access, array item, or dereference) — the alias aliases the variant's payload in place, it is not a copy
 - An alias cannot be declared under `or` or `not`, where the match is not guaranteed
+- An alias is mutable exactly when the matched value is mutable — assigning to it writes the variant's payload in place

 ### Negated Check — `is not`